procedure Meeting;

 WriteLn('''

 This month’s meeting will be a group effort, with various people at the wheel (or rather the keyboard).
 Delphi 7 was arguably the best Delphi IDE ever.
 It had the old and fast help screens (with examples!) and was complete enough to build robust database applications on Windows for several years.
-But time marches on and there are new language features, new technologies to support, and enhancements^^ in the IDE. _(^^Some people don’t consider the changes to the IDE to be enhancements, but that’s a discussion for a different forum.

 ''');